anurgj/IntroCG-texture-mapping/README.md

 # prog4 shell

-This repo branch contains a shell for program 4 in nc state cg class 2020.
+This repo branch contains code for program 4 in nc state cg class 2024.